mcdope/pam_usb/CONTRIBUTING.md

 - Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback
 - Adopt the existing code-style (yes, it's bad in many places but for now we keep it)
 - Keep feature versions as small as possible, preferably one new feature per version
 - Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
-See CODE_OF_CONDUCT.
-Any contributor in the future will be expected to follow it so contributing to pam_usb will be taken as a "silent approval" of the CoC
+See [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).
+Any contributor in the future will be expected to follow it, so contributing to pam_usb will be taken as a "silent approval" of the CoC

 ## Your first contribution
 Unsure where to begin contributing to pam_usb?
 You can start by looking through these beginner and help-wanted issues: